allegro/blog/_posts/2021-04-09-python-logging.md

 circumstances.
 In such cases, I start to focus on getting rid of copypastes instead of how to write functionality.

 Combining all these "passions" is not always easy.
-It's hard to log eveything, without repeating things.
+It's hard to log everything, without repeating things.
 Even if it's possible, it usually leads to inelegant code.

 Eg, if I want to log that some error happened: